AurelianTactics/OpenTactics/docs/docs.md

 might be better to do with a notification in DuelRL there is code to send it back to CombatStateInit for a restart, ideally what restart code in all modes PlayerManager has code where if anything changes in playerunit state that may trigger a victory type, checks if there is a victor
-[1.20] Combat Text
-based on a purchased pacakge called Floating Combat Text I modified my code a bit based on it tied to the MD gmail account to update the animation, need to go into the demo scene and mess with the animator attached to the object [1.2] Builders
-[1.2a] Builder preface
-Ideally, the project is flexible enough that any turn based grid game can be represented in some way in this project.
-Practically, the project can handle tactics games within a certain narrow framework.
-I would like to iterate on this to add more customizability and flexibility
-Currently, the range of what can be customized is quite narrow.
-The abstraction of these features is non-existent.
-At some point, a rethinking of the current system needs to be done and abstracted into a flexibily framework to focus on more ambitious goals.
-The existing builders figure around a certain subset of the genre: turn based tactics games with a narrow rule set.
-The nonexistent GameRuleBuilder could expand upon this and over more types of games..
-The current builders base the game around two versions.
-Basically each version is like its own game.
-All FFT classes, abilities, items etc are in one version.
-The AT version is pretty preliminary.
-I would like it so that users can create their own versions with their own classes, items, characters, rule sets etc.
-The data for the abilities, characters, items (and maybe some other parts) comes from spreadsheets that build scriptable objects.
-This is an easy way for someone with access to the unity editor to add game content.
-Through the playable game itself, in Assets theres a Custom folder.
-Custom Campaigns, CommandSets, Items, Jobs, Levels (maps), Spells, Stories, and Units can be created and shared with others.
-The building and saving used for the scriptable thing and the custom things were both considered from a list of different ways of doing it around 2018.
-It is unclear if this is the best or preferable way of creating and customizing various things.
-Some research could be done into a better system.
-The custom builders mostly work.
-They are not well bug tested.
-The UI is clunky, unintuitive, and ugly.
-The code behind it is opaque, not really abstraced.
-Some code and prefabs and approaches are used in multiple builders.
-Nothing is very well documented.
-Obviously, this can be improved.
-[1.2b] Ability Builder
-Create new abilities (spells) here.
-Set various options like what it does, who it hits etc. Can assign to a command set.
-The command set can be equipped by a class.
-A class can be put on a unit or the command set can be used as a secondary ability set to allow units to cast the spells in the game.
-[1.2c] Campaign Builder
-Build campaigns here.
-Campaigns are series of levels played back to back where persistence is achieved between characters.
-[1.2d] Character Builder
-Build characters here.
-Characters can be given names, classes, items, etc and used in games.
-[1.2e] Class Builder
-Build classes here.
-Classes can be given abilities and different base stats.
-[1.2f] ItemBuilder
-Build items here.
-Items can be used by custom characters [1.2g] MapBuilder
-Maps/Levels are created here.
-Make maps to use in various game modes here [1.2h] StoryBuilder stories have persistence of characters over multiple maps.
-The maps are accessible in a game world view.
-Campaigns can be parts of stories with a UI.
-[1.2i] GameRuleBuilder
-TBD
-Be able to add different versions, or abstract all versions under certain ways thought experiment: what would have to change to make chess playable? to make it so units could be on more than one tile, etc.
-[1.2j] VersionBuilder
-Only FFT and AT so far.
-But would be nicet o have different versions with different rules Need more flexibility in the system.
-Need a better vision for this.